sdoerstling/medical_crowdfunding/README.md

 ### Data preparation and cleaning

+- New classification accuracy
+   - with cleaned text
+   - with procedure-based additions
-- if code maps to personal history of (Z8)... look in top 3 codes to see if there is an alternative
+   - potential recoding of campaigns with personal history (Z8) to others in top 3
+   - +/- removing stopwords

 - run algorithm on campaigns that did not make it in the first time

--	Impact of adding stopwords to spark-jsl-ccsr on classification accuracy

 -	Infer disease categories from procedures or updates